 Banner

-Jakarta (Indonesia Window) – For centuries Indonesia’s biodiversity has attracted a number of experts and academics from various countries in the world, including a zoologist (animal expert) from Germany, Heinrich Boie.
+Jakarta (Indonesia Window) – For centuries Indonesia’s biodiversity has attracted a number of experts and academics from various countries in the world, including a German zoologist (animal expert) named Heinrich Boie.

 Heinrich Boie who was born in Meldorf, Holstein, Germany in 1794 studied law in Kiel and Göttingen.